Nick Sauer: Sexual harassment allegations

 On August 1, 2018, it was reported by Politico that an ex-girlfriend accused him of misappropriating nude photos she had sent to him privately, using them to establish an Instagram account, where he would pretend to be a woman seeking online relationships with men.
 This allegedly involved graphic sexual discussions.
 "He came to my house & confessed to catfishing men with my photos for 2 years to at least 8 men," she said, according to Politico.
 "He was unable to provide the names and begged that I let it go."
 He resigned from the Illinois General Assembly the same day.
 Lake County Republican Party Chairman Mark Shaw appointed Helene Walsh, wife of former Congressman Joe Walsh, to the vacancy.

 On January 9, 2019, it was announced that Sauer was indicted on twelve counts of the offense of non-consensual Dissemination of Private Sexual Images involving two separate victims.
 As charged, each count is a Class 4 felony.

+In November 2023, Sauer entered into a plea agreement in which he pled guilty to one charge of attempted non-consensual dissemination of a private sexual image (a Class A misdemeanor) while the rest of the charges were dismissed.
+He was sentenced to 90 days in jail, two years probation and 120 hours of public service.